Use a table saw to cut cabinet parts

 What TPI saw do I need?

-The more teeth a saw blade has, the smoother the cut will be.
+The more teeth a saw blade has the smoother the cut.
 TPI is the number of teeth the saw blade has per inch.
 For cabinet making, you need a saw blade with a TPI of 6 up to 20.
-The higher the amount of saw blade teeth, the better the quality of cut and finishing.
+The higher the amount of saw blade teeth, the better the quality of cut and finishing.ย

-For a faster and rougher cut, a blade with fewer teeth will be ideal.
+A blade with fewer teeth will be ideal for a faster and rougher cut.
 Cutting metal requires a higher number of teeth compared to blades for softwood.
 When blades have fewer teeth, they have deeper space between them, creating a more aggressive chiseling action.
 Tungsten-Carbide Tipped blades have gullets with a unique shape compared to standard gullets.
 These reduce the vibration and noise while cutting and the heat on the steel center, making it safer for the user.

 What is the difference between a first fix and a second fix saw?